• Feb 27, 2026

 • Employer’s certificate for proof of residence

-Additional documents may be accepted as well, depending on the bank’s policies.
-The validity of such documents also vary depending on their type.
-Utility bills usually get accepted if they’re less than three months old, whereas tax bills can be valid for a year.
+The validity of such documents also varies depending on their type.
+Utility bills usually get accepted if they’re less than three months old, whereas council tax bills for proof of address can be valid for a year.
 It should be noted that these validity periods are commonly used, but not set in stone.
 Therefore, individual banks have ultimate discretion over validity periods.

+Securing proof of address for UK newcomers can be a challenge.
 If an individual is new to the UK, it’s advisable to set up utilities (to arrange for essential household services such as electricity, gas, water, and internet) before they move.
 This way, an individual can receive a bill as soon as possible to use as proof of address.

 In the meantime, there are a few options a person can use as temporary proof of address: